-Costamare Inc. is a holding company incorporated in the Republic of The Marshall Islands which, as of April 20, 2016, has 92 subsidiaries, 87 of which are incorporated in Liberia and 5 which are incorporated in the Republic of The Marshall Islands.
-Of our Liberian subsidiaries, 54 either own vessels in our fleet or are parties to contracts to obtain newbuild vessels and the remaining subsidiaries are dormant.
-Our subsidiaries are wholly-owned by us.
-A list of our subsidiaries as of April 20, 2016 is set forth in Exhibit 8.1 to this annual report.
+Costamare Inc. is a holding company incorporated in the Republic of The Marshall Islands which, as of March 10, 2017, has 92 subsidiaries, 87 of which are incorporated in Liberia and 5 which are incorporated in the Republic of The Marshall Islands.
+Of our Liberian subsidiaries, 51 own vessels in our fleet and the remaining subsidiaries are dormant.
+Our subsidiaries are whollyowned by us.
+A list of our subsidiaries as of March 10, 2017 is set forth in Exhibit 8.1 to this annual report.